Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 equitably "Jap" shared up" we rcd ¼ the

-Nips ½ & [[?]] to go to next camp.
+Nips ½ & 1. ¼ to go to next camp.
 The joke

-is we haven't got the ¼?
+is we haven't got the ¼ ?

 Am now "OK" And we have had 3 meals

-so ends P.O.W.
-476 Week 68 & 18 yrs ago tonight HASTINGS ROAD
+so ends P.O W 476 Week 68. & 18 yrs ago tonight HASTINGS ROAD

 [*MON 14/6/43*]

-Spcl parade this a m re Yaks.
+Spcl parade this am re Yaks.

-Am off the quinine. & Fit again.
+Am off the quinine. & FIT again.

-We are starting to talk [[?]]
+We are starting to talk bees.

-We rcd for [[?]] our "lost stew"
+We rcd for tea our "lost Stew"

-and here's how.
+and heres how.
 There was none

-the 29th, apparently had some of their
+the 29th appearently had some of thier

 "too much" issue go bad & from that our

-stew was made.
-This must be verified
+stew was made, This must be verified

-and correction or otherwise later we
+and correction or otherwise slater.
+We

 killed another yak today.
 And it was

-that damn thin it fell over as
+That damn thin it fell over as

 [*TUE 15/6/43*]

 Meals today good.
-We even had coffee & [[?]]
+We even had coffee & Sug

 for dinner.
-P.M.
-I collected some greens
+P.M I collected some greens

-with Bob Markham and cooked them
+with Bob Markham.
+And cooked them

-for tea they were very nice.
-A mob
+for tea they were very nice A mob

 went back to Konkoita today & brought

-up cases of Aust tinned Tongue for
+up 7 Cases of Aust Tinned Tongue for

 the Nips and two cases gun cotton